 Since the mid ’80s — aside from some wretched day jobs, and a dark period in 1996–98 — I have only used Macintosh computers, and almost exclusively portables.
-But I’ve been disappointed by recent iterations of the MacBook Pro, so I’m sticking with my late-2011 13″ model like Ishmael to the coffin.
+But I’ve been disappointed by recent iterations of the MacBook Pro, so I’m clinging to my late-2011 13″ model like Ishmael to the coffin.
 The first things I install on every new Mac are Quicksilver, 1Password, and Cocktail.
-When I write on my Mac or iOS device, I either use Scrivener, Bear, or iA Writer.
+When I write on my Mac or iOS device, I use Scrivener, Bear, or iA Writer.
 But almost everything starts in Drafts.

 That said, I’d rather use paper notebooks and journals.
 You probably should, too.
 Not only do they lack intrusive ads, and will not track you, they also don’t require batteries.
 And I promise that you’ll think better, you’ll own all your own content, and they pose an almost insurmountable challenge to online hackers.

 Zebra Sarasas are virtually the only pens I use.
 They are vastly superior to, say, Pilot G2s.
 Darker lines, and the fastest instant-dry on virtually every type of paper I’ve tried.
 Are you left-handed?
 Then you need to use these pens.
 I may love Sarasas, but I prefer pencils — Blackwings (especially the ones with the 602 or Natural cores) or General’s Cedar Pointe, Pacific, or Goddess pencils.
 But honestly, most of the time I use any ballpoint lying around, because life’s too short.

 About the tags: